mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 - If time allows, improve the document explaining the pipeline
 - If time allows, attempt using MAGeT brain

-Deliverable: a Jupyter notebook with detailed steps - an improvement of the instructions file that I received.
+Deliverable: a Jupyter notebook that improves the instruction sheet that I was given.
+Includes shell commands.
+Briefly explains the rationale behind the order of steps.

 PROJECT 2:

 - Download PREVENT-AD and OASIS datasets
 - Pre-process MRI files to make them analysis-ready
 - Feature extraction
-- Dimensionality reduction
+- Dimensionality reduction using PCA
 - Machine learning with Nilearn
 - Type of analysis to be determined

+Deliverable: a Jupyter notebook that shows each of the above steps.

 ----------------------------